Testing Guide

 - the Linux audio backend applies

-Sairfrom the tray exits cleanly in the release binary - an AppImage generated by
+Sairfrom the tray exits cleanly in the release binary - the Linux release job validates the generated AppImage with

 linuxdeploy+.relr.dynlimitation before release - GitHub Actions CI succeeds